-When you get to Porto it’s mandatory to visit Ribeira, a small neighbourhood by Douro river, part of Unesco’s World Heritage.
-You can even take the opportunity to take the 6 Bridges Cruise from there, considered a Must do in Porto by many people.
+When you get to Porto it’s mandatory to visit Ribeira, a small neighbourhood by the Douro river, part of Unesco’s World Heritage.
+The most important monument there is the famous Luis bridge in Porto, and the best way to see it (and the other amazing bridges of Porto) is to take the 6 bridges cruise.

-Once you arrive in Ribeira, you may find it hard to keep your eyes from the young kids that jump to the Douro river, if you are lucky enough to catch them.
-These 20m jumps are so remarkable that they inspired a short movie called Meninos do Rio, by Javier Macipe, in 2014.
-But you can trace these jumps on older movies, such as the famous Aniki Bóbó (1942), one of the first movies of the globally awarded Portuguese director Manoel de Oliveira.
+Once you arrive in Ribeira, you may find it hard to keep your eyes from the young kids that jump from Luis bridge in Porto to the Douro river, if you are lucky enough to catch them.
+These 20 meters jumps are so remarkable that they inspired a short movie called Meninos do Rio, by Javier Macipe, in 2014.

-When these kids are already on their swimming suits, waiting on a ramshackle row for their moment to jump, one can only admire their courage: why do they jump?
+When these kids are already on their swimming suits, waiting on a ramshackle row for their moment to jump from Luis bridge in Porto, one can only admire their courage: why do they jump?
 Is it a local tradition, an initiation ritual, or they do it just for fun?
 Has it always been like this?
 Can both women and men, young and old jump?

 So many questions to be answered!
 If I was going to unveil all the history behind this question, I had to visit Ribeira, to spot down the older generation, the one that keeps the river secrets locked, to find the answer to this mystery.

 The stories of people that jump from Luis bridge in Porto:

 The first person I met was Olinda “Rabelo”.
 She’s a street vendor that owes her nickname to her grandmother, that had a love affair with a sailor from a rabelo boat many years ago.
 “Of course I used to jump!!!
 Me, my father, my friends, everyone” she responds without a doubt.
 “I used to swim from Porto to Gaia riverside quite often.
 Even today, when kids ask me to join them in the water, I immediately go!”.